themill/wiz/doc/registry.rst

     [1] /mill3d/server/apps/WIZ/registry/secondary/default
     [2] /Users/jeremyr/.wiz/registry

+.. _registry/local:

 .. rubric:: What are local registries?

 A local registry is a simple folder ending on :file:`/path/to/folder/.wiz/ registry`.
 Definitions can be simply copied into a local registry.

+.. _registry/vcs:

-.. rubric:: What are Vault registries?
+.. rubric:: What are VCS registries?

 A registry must always be a folder which contain all available definitions.
 However, some important registries are stored as a :term:`Gitlab` repository